Right Start Puppy Program

-A: Although Thorn Avenue also offers a house call service to provide comfort and convenience to our patients and their owners, we recommend follow-up puppy visits be conducted in our hospital.
+A: We recommend follow-up puppy visits be conducted in our hospital.
 This ensures that your puppy has some healthy, happy visits to our clinical environment during the critical “socialization period” of its life and provides an opportunity for you to get to know more of our staff.

 “There's more to a puppy than meets the eye, and to understand that more fully, my husband and I heartily recommend Thorn Avenue Animal Hospital's Right Start Puppy program.
 Before formally introducing this program, Dr. Freeman provided this type of visit to us as neighbors.
 She treated our beagle puppy and us with kindness and respect while thoroughly advising on all the usual health issues.
 Dr. Jan also helped us to understand normal puppy behavior and addressed housebreaking, feeding, walking, playing, sleeping, etc. Having the visit in our home allowed Dr. Jan to observe our puppy in her normal surroundings and to guide us in setting up a safe and comfortable environment for her.
 We also felt more relaxed and able to absorb information and ask questions.
 Getting your puppy off on the right track will be rewarding not only now, but will be of benefit throughout your life with your canine companion.”

 If you have additional questions or wish to schedule a RSPP visit, please call our office at (716) 667-7250.